 It is a virtual, two-day event that explores how AI-related technologies are rapidly changing accessibility and assistive tech for people who are blind or visually disabled.
-The event features top experts in the field.
+The first event was held Dec.
+2-3, 2020 and featured top experts in the field.
 The production is owned by the Vista Center for the Blind and Visually Impaired, a 501(c)(3) non-profit services agency based in Palo Alto, California.

 Is this an in-person event?

 This 2020 event was 100% virtual.
 Planning for 2021 has just begun but the event will still be virtual, at least in part.